nghiango1/hello/c/arrayGetLength/README.md

     length = sizeof(arr) / sizeof(long long);
 ```

 This clearly said in some random stackoverflow post "Yu KaN't dO It iN cPp" but I'm in disbelieve.
-C/cpp can't do it, what year is this, am I suppose to build application in Assembly and readding chip instruction or what.
-Wait, what about heap alocation?
+C/cpp can't do something then am I suppose to build application in Assembly and readding chip instruction or what.
+Now, how about heap alocation?
 Can we free the memory inside a different function.

 ```cpp
 func freeArray(long long arr[]) {